 The position of one or multiple users trigger moving partitions, light and a generative soundscape to allow for an explorative configuration of the space.

-The prototype was built and tested with a diverse group of experts in Philips' Experience Lab at High Tech Campus in the Netherlands.
+The prototype was built in Philips' Experience Lab and later tested with a diverse group of experts within the fields of architecture, interaction design, biomimicry and mental wellness.

 Full scale prototype built in the Experience Lab.

 Banks are experiencing a revolution.
 Not too long ago customers had to go to a local office to deal all financial tasks.
 Today, all active type of communication with the bank is initiated by the customer, leaving full responsibility with little social contact with a professional.
 It creates a “service provider - client setup” where the customer is there for the bank instead of the other way around.
 For some, dealing with financial issues does not come naturally leading to a mis- or nonuse of banking services.